turistu/odds-n-ends/firefox/pastejack.md

-a side-effect of using the javascript Selection API (i.e. do a more robust patch than the one above), and then add an option to the [Clipboard API][clipboard-api] functions to use the primary instead of the secondary selection, subject to the same restrictions which currently apply when using the clipboard selection.
+a side-effect of using the javascript Selection API (i.e. do a more robust patch than the one above), and then add an option to the [Clipboard API][clipboard-api] functions to use the primary instead of the clipboard selection, subject to the same restrictions which currently apply (secure context and user activation).
 Example usage:
 ```
 navigator.clipboard.writeText(text, {useX11Primary: true})
 ```